 31 Jul Is RFM still king?
 A data science evaluation

 Predicting and preventing customer churn has a strong impact on the success of e-commerce businesses.
 Many businesses understand the importance of churn and engineer a predictive model to analyse and identify churning users.
-There are various flavours to define user churn in e-commerce.
+There are various flavors to define user churn in e-commerce.
 One commonly used definition is “the probability that a user will cease buying from an e-commerce business in the future.”